 Going to Be a Guest at Somebody’s Summer House?
-Here Are the Gifts Your Host Really Wants.
+Here’s How to Be A Good One.

 Going to Be a Guest at Somebody’s Summer House?
-Here Are the Gifts Your Host Really Wants.
+Here’s How to Be A Good One.

 Thanks for sharing your insights, CRUSH Hosts.
 If I could sum up the feedback they gave it would be that while we’d all like to have a "go to knock-it-out-of-the-park host gift" on tap for when we’re showing up a a friends as a guest, the best host gifts (like all gifts) are highly tailored to the recipient, the recipient’s home and living experience.